anapremovic/Fitbit/README.md

 ### Manually

+If you want to run this dashboard on your local device, please follow these steps:

 1) Download [Python][Python-url] using version 3.10 at the minimum
 2) This project uses a variety of Python libraries to run it.
+We recommend using [pip](https://packaging.python.org/en/latest/key_projects/#pip) to get these packages onto your computer.
+A pip package is installed in the format: ``pip install package_name``.
 Please install the following:
   - [NumPy][NumPy-url]
   - [Pandas][Pandas-url]
   - [Streamlit][Streamlit-url]
   - [Streamlit's SQLAlchemy][Streamlit-SQLAlchemy-url]
   - [Plotly][Plotly-url]
 3) Once you've completed the steps above, change your directory to the root folder and run the command ``streamlit run scripts/fitbit_app.py``.
 This will start the dashboard and open it up on your local machine.
-4) If you want to see the diagrams by themselves, navigate to the ***part1-4*** folder and run the command ``python main.py`` to see our visualizations from parts 1 to 4.

 ### Automatically

-If you want to set up this dashboard yourself, please follow these steps:
+If you want to set up this dashboard yourself on Streamlit, please follow these steps:

 1) Join Streamlit's [Community Cloud](https://streamlit.io/cloud?ref=blog.streamlit.io)
 2) Create an account in the Community Cloud using your GitHub account